-- (a) Indicate any political candidate, party, organization, or theme - (b) Are in poor taste - Relate to specific social concerns that may be found objectionable by citizens. (c)
+- (b) Are in poor taste - (c) Relate to specific social concerns that may be found objectionable by citizens.

 403.10 BACKING

 Backing of vehicles should be discouraged given the rate of accidents that take place during this operation.
 No vehicles should be backed up unless the driver cannot avoid it and he has a clear view of the entire area to be backed into.
 If such a view is not present, the driver, if alone, will get out of the vehicle and inspect the area to be backed into or, if a second person is in the vehicle, the second person will get out and guide the driver using appropriate hand and/or voice signals.